Thomaston Historical Society is an active group with many offerings

 to the public free of charge; a long list of publications in which

 they have been involved by either publishing or supplying the historic

 material for their writing; celebrating the birthday of General Henry

 Knox each July in cooperation with The General Henry Knox Museum; opening

 one of the many historic houses in Thomaston for two days of public viewing

-during the month of December called "Home for the Holidays" and running a very interesting
+during the month of December called "Home for the Holidays" and running

-first exploration by an Englishman in 1605.
+beginning with the first exploration by an Englishman in 1605.

 There are extensive archives

-for research of local families, events and businesses, war records, many
+for research of local families, events and businesses, war records,

-between 2 and 4 P.M. and by appointment throughout the year.
+We are also open by appointment throughout the year.

 To make an appointment please

 call either (207) 354-2314 or (207) 354-4121.
 To leave a message or

 to speak with someone during museum hours, please call (207) 354-2295.

 Admission to the museum

-is free and there is always someone in attendance to answer your questions
+is free and there is always someone in attendance to answer your

-and gift shop while you are there.
+our book and gift shop while you are there.

 The building is handicapped

 accessible with a ramp for entering the first floor meeting room

 and a chair lift to the second story of the museum.

 The location of the Farmhouse is at 80 Knox Street.
-Knox Street begins
+Knox Street

-road, happens to run due east/west through the center
+is a north/south road, happens to run due east/west through the center

 of town.
 At the light, turn south and head towards the river.
 When you

 get to the railroad tracks, stop, look to your left.
 The society's building

 is visible at that point, part way up the gravel road.